Psychological resistance: Interpersonal resistance

+Strategies to manage Interpersonal Resistance

+Some strategies that can help therapists deal with interpersonal resistance include exploring the meaning and function of the resistance for the client, and how it relates to their interpersonal patterns and goals.
+Providing feedback and interpretation about the resistance and its impact on the therapy relationship, and inviting the client's response and perspective.
+Using empathy and validation to acknowledge the client's feelings and concerns, and to convey understanding and acceptance.
+Using humor and paradox to defuse tension and challenge the client's assumptions or behaviors in a non-threatening way.
+Negotiating and compromising with the client about the pace, direction, and focus of therapy, and respecting their autonomy and preferences.
+By using these strategies, therapists can reduce interpersonal resistance and enhance the therapeutic relationship with their clients, which can facilitate change and improve outcomes.

 State and trait resistance (situational and characteristic)

 Resistance is an automatic and unconscious process.
 According to Van Denburg and Kiesler, it can be either for a certain period of time (state resistance) but it can also be a manifestation of more longstanding traits or character (trait resistance).

+Trait resistance refers to the stable tendency to resist change or challenge, regardless of the situation or the content of therapy.
+Both state and trait resistance can interfere with the therapeutic alliance, the client's engagement, and the client's progress.

 In psychotherapy, state resistance can occur at a certain moment, when an anxiety-provoking experience is triggered.
 Trait resistance, on the other hand, repeatedly occurs during sessions and interferes with the task of therapy.
 The client shows a pattern of off-task behaviors that makes the therapist experience some level of negative emotion and cognition against the client.
 Therefore the maladaptive pattern of interpersonal behavior and the therapist's response interfere with the task or process of therapy.
-This ‘state resistance' is cumulative during sessions and its development can best be prevented by empathic interventions on the therapist's part.
+This 'state resistance' is cumulative during sessions and its development can best be prevented by empathic interventions on the therapist's part.

 Outside therapy, trait resistance in a client is demonstrated by distinctive patterns of interpersonal behavior, which are often caused by typical patterns of communication with significant others, like family, friends, and partners.

+Strategies to manage State and Trait Resistance

+Some strategies that can help therapists cope with state and trait resistance include matching the therapeutic approach and techniques to the client's level of resistance, readiness for change, and preferred mode of coping; using cognitive restructuring techniques to challenge the client's irrational beliefs, cognitive distortions, or self-defeating thoughts that contribute to resistance; using exposure techniques to help the client face their fears, anxieties, or discomforts that underlie resistance, and using paradoxical techniques to use the client's resistance as a therapeutic tool, such as prescribing the symptom, reframing the problem, or exaggerating the consequences.